If you are a Registered Member, or are eligible for Registered

 Membership, and have made significant contributions to ergonomics over a

-period of at least ten years, you could become a Fellow and get all the benefits of membership.
-You can also apply for Chartered status.
+period of at least ten years, you could become a Fellow and be awarded Chartership, and get all the benefits of membership.
 You could be an academic, consultant or human factors practitioner.
 Check the eligibility criteria below.

 Quick eligibility check